uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Toronto Transit Commission

 This system of subways, streetcars, and buses is the primary public transit option within the city.
 You can find the full system map [here](https://www.ttc.ca/PDF/Maps/TTC_SystemMap.pdf).

+**Fares:**
 Depending on your frequency of use, there are few payment options:

 - **Cash fare**: $3.25 - best for very infrequent users, requires a transfer to switch routes (see second paragraph below the list)
 - **Presto fare**: $3.00 (although the card has a startup cost)- tap this reloadable card at every route switch, see [below](#the-presto-card) for more details